-Oakland Raiders 13-33 LA Rams: Rams spoil John Gruden's NFL return
+Oakland Raiders 13-33 LA Rams: Rams spoil Jon Gruden's NFL return

 Rams 13-13 Raiders: Greg Zuerlein 28-yard field goal

-Rams 20-13 Raiders: Jared Goff 8-yard touchdown pass to Cooper Kupp (Greg Zuerlein extra-point good)
+Rams 20-13 Raiders: Jared Goff 8-yard pass to Cooper Kupp (Greg Zuerlein extra-point good)

 FOURTH QUARTER